ibeeliot/TravelSticky/server/READme.md

 // 1.
 Play with ability to usestate on zoom for app component => useState{zoom: `${zoom._id}`}
 // 2.
 Be able to change various MAP styles using a ENV file that can hold your various maps
 // 3.
 Install webpack to work as a bundler
+// 4.
+Have user be able to CLOSE ALL pop-ups with button
+// 5.
+Have Google Street Map be able to feed entry.\_id longitude & latitude values and plug it into google street view => use your \$300 credit
+// 6.